andydobrucki/handbook/catalyst_agreement.md

 * A Catalyst may resign at any time (but expected to serve at least six months)
 * A Catalyst is automatically removed after two years.
 * Members can remove a Catalyst with a Loomio decision that goes on for at least 2 weeks, where at least 75% vote yes, regardless of any blocks and with no engagement threshold.
-* A Catalyst is automatically removed if they do not have three active Stewards.

 ###Expectations